Get

 2. Aussie Shepherds Are Canine Athletes

-One of the most active breeds, Australian Shepherds need at least 2 hours of vigorous exercise (ideally more) every day to stay healthy, happy, and sane.
-These dogs have such an intense drive to work and perform that they can get listless without enough stimulation.
-This means you need to get really familiar with circuitous walking routes, local dog parks, and mental games, and possibly invest in puzzle toys too.
+As one of the most active breeds, Australian Shepherds need at least 2 hours of vigorous exercise (ideally more) every day to stay healthy, happy, and sane.
+They have such an intense drive to work and perform that they can get listless without enough stimulation.
+In addition to brisk daily walks, you can train them to run agility courses and participate in canine sports.

 Without ample stimulation and exercise, Aussies can vent their frustrations in destructive ways.
 Namely, chewing up all your good shoes and digging vast chasms in your yard.